-• Underground injection is purposeful injection of liquid waste underground into deep wells.
+Underground injection is purposeful injection of liquid waste underground into deep wells.
 Although there are different kinds of injection wells, the total quantity in all wells is generally summed to provide the total amount of underground injection.

 Releases to the environment occur during all phases of the life cycle of raw materials and products, including mining or generation of raw materials, transportation to the facility, storage, processing, shipping of product, product use, and product disposal.
-Although all of these phases are potentially important sources of releases, this document examines only production-related releases and those occurring from on-site storage and disposal.
+Although all of these phases are potentially important sources of releases, PRTR reporting is typically defined as on a facility basis therefore this document examines only production-related releases and those occurring from onsite storage and disposal.

-Off-site transfers are wastes which facilities send off site for recycling, energy recovery, treatment, and disposal.
-In general, waste brokers require facilities to tell them how much of specific chemicals are present in waste shipped off site, so amounts of chemicals in off-site transfers are usually monitored and listed on waste shipping invoices.
+Off-site transfers are wastes which facilities send off-site for recycling, energy recovery, treatment, and disposal.
+In general, waste management facilities require their customers to tell them how much of specific chemicals are present in waste shipped off-site, so amounts of chemicals in off-site transfers are usually monitored and listed on waste shipping invoices.